-No chicken wire!
-This is the gate panel, a gate will be built to fit inside this panel
+Don’t add any chicken wire to the gate panel!
+A gate will be built to fit inside this panel.

 Can’t forget to build and chicken wire the gate!
 After I finished building it, I mounted the gate to the gate panel that I made sure NOT to chicken wire